blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ### NVIDIA GPU

 NVIDIA GPU based decoding via NVDEC is supported, but requires special configuration.
 See the [NVIDIA NVDEC documentation](/configuration/nvdec) for more details.

+### TensorRT on NVIDIA Jetson family devices

+For the NVIDIA Jetson family devices, you might use both ffmpeg and gstreamer decoders.
+As of now, ffmpeg does not fully support NVDEC on the Jetson devices.
+As an alternative, you may use gstreamer with the `nvv4l2decoder` plugin to enable the NVDEC and NVENC features of Jetson devices.
+See the See the [GStreamer documentation](/configuration/gstreamer) for more details.